bfowle/talaria/docs/compression-vs-deduplication-analysis.md

 # Compression vs Deduplication: Fundamental Architecture Analysis

 > **Critical Question**: Does evolutionary compression conflict with canonical sequence-level deduplication?
-What is the optimal biologically-relevant compression strategy for SEQUOIA?
+What is the optimal biologically-relevant compression strategy for HERALD?

 **Date**: October 2025
-**Context**: Deep analysis of whether current SEQUOIA architecture is optimal or needs fundamental refactor
+**Context**: Deep analysis of whether current HERALD architecture is optimal or needs fundamental refactor

 ---

 ## Executive Summary

-**TL;DR**: The current SEQUOIA architecture is **fundamentally sound** but **incomplete**.
+**TL;DR**: The current HERALD architecture is **fundamentally sound** but **incomplete**.
 Evolutionary compression and canonical deduplication are **complementary, not conflicting**.
 The optimal path is **incremental enhancement**, not massive refactor.

 ### Key Findings